Rock flour

 Rock flour, or glacial flour, consists of fine-grained, silt-sized particles of rock, generated by mechanical grinding of bedrock by glacial erosion or by artificial grinding to a similar size.
-Because the material is very small, it becomes suspended in meltwater making the water appear cloudy, which is sometimes known as glacial milk.
+Because the material is very small, it becomes suspended in meltwater, clouding it, so that it is sometimes known as glacial milk.

 When the sediments enter a river, they turn it grey, light brown, iridescent blue-green, or milky white.
 If the river flows into a glacial lake, the lake may appear turquoise in colour as a result.
-When appearing as any shade of blue, the colour is most commonly caused by the Tyndall Effect, with the particular hue determined by suspended particle size.
+When appearing as any shade of blue, the colour is most commonly caused by the Tyndall effect, with the particular hue determined by suspended particle size.

 When flows of the flour are extensive, a distinct layer of a different colour flows into the lake and begins to dissipate and settle as the flow extends from the increase in water flow from the glacier during snow melts and heavy rain periods.
 Examples of this phenomenon may be seen at Lake Pukaki and Lake Tekapo in New Zealand, Lake Louise, Moraine Lake, Emerald Lake, and Peyto Lake in Canada, Gjende lake in Norway, and several lakes (among others, Nordenskjöld and Pehoé) in Chile's Torres del Paine National Park, and many lakes in the Cascade Range of Washington State (including Diablo Lake, Gorge Lake, and Blanca Lake).